 Bring a small saucepan of water to the boil.
-Add the potato, carrot and parsnip and return to the boil.
+Add the chicken, potato, carrot and parsnip and return to the boil.
 Turn off the heat and leave to stand for 10 minutes before draining.

 Heat the oil in a heavy-based frying pan and sweat the onion, garlic, leek and celery for 5 minutes, or until they soften.
 Add the potato, carrot, parsnip and peas and stir well.
 Fold in the parsley and breadcrumbs, and season generously.